CURRENT AND FORTHCOMING RESEARCH

 One of the most important environmental challenges of our time is to better quantify, model and predict the impacts of economic development activities on nature.
-Only if this is done to a greater degree of accuracy will we be able to fully avoid and mitigate those impacts.
+Only if this is done to a greater degree of accuracy will we be able to fully mitigate those impacts.

 Global levels of biodiversity are declining at an alarming rate, with severe implications for human wellbeing.
 Economic development activities are amongst the leading mechanisms for global biodiversity loss.
 Yet there is currently no solid empirical basis for quantifiably predicting the typical impacts of specific development projects.
 This is a problem since decision-makers require an accurate assessment of the likely biodiversity impacts of any given development project when determining whether it should proceed, and a robust basis on which to predicate impact mitigation measures.